By default there is one single renderer in a

 or

-Note that each renderer has its own
+Note that each renderer (

 Blending Mode